 Your work management software might help you with AML processes as well.
 For example, Uku, the work management software for accountants, has a simplified AML process management.
 New fields will be added to your client’s data, and the system will remind you to update them.

 CRM (customer relationship management) is essential for managing your client base and company’s interactions, providing insight into sales processes, and making it a valued partner to the sales department.

 Accounting firms can improve their efficiency and provide better customer service by tracking customer information, managing communication, and monitoring sales processes.
 We have a more detailed article about how accountants can make CRM work for them.
 Read the article here.

 Pipedrive allows you to manage all aspects of client interactions, from initial contact to closing the deal.
 You can track leads and deals, assign tasks to team members, and automate client communication.
 Integrate Pipedrive with other software like Google Drive, Slack or Xero to reduce manual tasks and make work even more efficient.

 Efficient work is the key to success.
 One of the ways to guarantee effectiveness is to know the time you spend on work tasks to ensure accurate billing.
 Time-tracking apps also provide valuable insights into work habits to identify areas for improvement and increase productivity.
-Tracking time manually is also an option, yet quite ineffective because we humans tend to get distracted by tasks or deadlines.
+Tracking time manually is quite ineffective because we humans tend to get distracted by tasks or deadlines.

 Toggl is a popular time-tracking app amongst accountants.
 You can start and stop the timer with just one click, and the app will automatically track the time spent.
 Toggl also offers detailed reports that provide valuable insights into time spent on specific projects or clients.